christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 - [ ] On heatmaps: http://www.opiniomics.org/you-probably-dont-understand-heatmaps/
 	* If the batches are still problematic, will probably have to analyze Retina 6 and Retina 7 separately.
 Can try GFOLD for getting gene rankings (GFOLD paper is at https://academic.oup.com/bioinformatics/article/28/21/2782/235811).
 - [x] Add svaseq to DESeq2 to test correcting for NextSeq vs. HiSeq
-- [ ] Remove D_7 (PCA outlier, 5'-3' bias is 2.36!
-See https://www.biostars.org/p/102812/ .
-I think it also has the lowest GC content) and rerun DESeq2 + svaseq

 ### Visualization